Engineering Compact Data Structures for Rank and Select Queries on Bit Vectors: Experimental Evaluation

-We use the bit vectors that are constructed as described above.
+In our experiments, we use two types of random inputs with different densities of ones in the bit vector (10\,\%, 50\,\%, and 90\,\% of all bits are ones).
+For the first type of input, the ones are uniformly distributed.
+This type of input should be the easiest one of the two.
+The second type of input is an adversarial input similar to the one used by Vigna~\cite{Vigna2008BroadwordRankSelect}.
+Assume that \(k\,\%\) of the bits in the bit vector should be ones.
+Then, we set \(99\,\%\) of the ones in the last \(k\,\%\) of the bit vector and the remaining one percent in the first \(100-k\,\%\) of the bit vector.
+Here, the first part of the bit vector is very sparse while the second part of the bit vector is very dense.
+Overall, these two types of distribution are the extreme ends of distributions that can occur.
 All data structures are tested on the same bit vectors and the same queries.
-We pre-compute the queries before constructing the data structures.
-The reported running times are the average of three runs.
+The reported running times are the average of three runs (each with a new bit vector and queries).
 During each run, we constructed the data structure and then asked 100 million queries of each query type supported by the data structure.
-For each run, a new random bit vector is constructed and new random queries are generated.
-We compare the following rank and select data structures: \begin{itemize} \item \emph{cs-poppy} is the space-efficient rank-based rank and select data structure described in \cref{sec:cs-poppy} by Zhou~et~al.~\cite{ZhouAK2013PopcountRankSelect}, \item \emph{cs-poppy-fs} is the same as cs-poppy but with the supposedly faster select algorithm used for the final 64-bit word by Pandey~et~al.~\cite{PandeyBJ2017FastSelect}, \item \emph{simple-select$_x$} is a position-based select data structure by Vigna~\cite{Vigna2008BroadwordRankSelect} that allows for tuning parameter \(x\) that determines the size of additional space the data structure is allowed to allocate (the greater \(x\), the more additional memory can be used), \item \emph{simple-select$_h$} is a version of simple-select by Vigna~\cite{Vigna2008BroadwordRankSelect} that is highly tuned for bit vectors that contain the same amount of ones and zeros, i.e., that are half-filled, \item \emph{rank9select} is a rank and select data structure by Vigna~\cite{Vigna2008BroadwordRankSelect} that stores special 9-bit values to answer rank queries and positions to answer select queries, \item \emph{sdsl-mcl} implementation of Clark's select data structure \cite{Clark1997PhD} contained in the SDSL~\cite{GogBMP2014SDSL}, \item \emph{sdsl-v} is a simple rank data structure that requires 25\,\% additional memory and is contained in the SDSL, and \item \emph{sdsl-v5} is a more space-efficient variant of the rank data structure above (only 6.25\,\% additional space) and also contained in the SDSL. \end{itemize} with our implementations that we describe in \cref{sec:cs-poppy,sec:flat_popcount,sec:wide_popcount}: \begin{itemize} \item \emph{pasta-poppy} is the implementation of cs-poppy with the improvements described in \cref{sec:implementaion_details}, \item \emph{pasta-flat$_t$} is the rank-based rank and select data structure that we describe in \cref{sec:flat_popcount} with \(t\in\{\texttt{linear, binary, SIMD}\}\), and \item \emph{pasta-wide} is the rank-data structure that we describe in \cref{sec:wide_popcount}. \end{itemize} Unfortunately, cs-poppy~\cite{ZhouAK2013PopcountRankSelect} and cs-poppy-fs~\cite{PandeyBJ2017FastSelect} were not able to compute the select queries on all inputs in a reasonable time.
-On inputs greater than \(4\cdot 10^9\) bits, did not complete all queries within three hours.
-We were not able to find the error causing this problem, but want to highlight that all queries asked were valid queries, i.e., we did not ask select queries for ranks that do not exist.
+We compare the following rank and select data structures: \begin{itemize} \item \emph{cs-poppy} is the space-efficient rank-based rank and select data structure described in \cref{sec:cs-poppy} by Zhou~et~al.~\cite{ZhouAK2013PopcountRankSelect}, \item \emph{cs-poppy-fs} is the same as cs-poppy but with the supposedly faster select algorithm used for the final 64-bit word by Pandey~et~al.~\cite{PandeyBJ2017FastSelect}, \item \emph{simple-select$_x$} is a position-based select data structure by Vigna~\cite{Vigna2008BroadwordRankSelect} that allows for tuning parameter \(x\) that determines the size of additional space the data structure is allowed to allocate, \item \emph{simple-select$_h$} is a version of simple-select by Vigna~\cite{Vigna2008BroadwordRankSelect} that is highly tuned for bit vectors that contain the same amount of ones and zeros, \item \emph{rank9select} is a rank and select data structure by Vigna~\cite{Vigna2008BroadwordRankSelect} that stores 9-bit values to answer rank queries and positions to answer select queries, \item \emph{sdsl-mcl} Clark's select data structure \cite{Clark1997PhD} contained in the SDSL~\cite{GogBMP2014SDSL}, \item \emph{sdsl-v} is a simple rank data structure that requires 25\,\% additional memory and is contained in the SDSL, and \item \emph{sdsl-v5} is a more space-efficient variant of the rank data structure above (only 6.25\,\% additional space) and also contained in the SDSL \end{itemize} with our implementations that we describe in \cref{sec:cs-poppy,sec:flat_popcount,sec:wide_popcount}: \begin{itemize} \item \emph{pasta-poppy} is our implementation of cs-poppy, \item \emph{pasta-flat$_t$} is the rank-based rank and select data structure that we describe in \cref{sec:flat_popcount} with \(t\in\{\texttt{linear, binary, SIMD}\}\), and \item \emph{pasta-wide} is the rank-data structure that we describe in \cref{sec:wide_popcount}. \end{itemize} Unfortunately, two competitors cs-poppy~\cite{ZhouAK2013PopcountRankSelect} and cs-poppy-fs~\cite{PandeyBJ2017FastSelect} were not able to compute the select queries on all inputs in a reasonable time (3 hours for all queries on a single bit vector).
+We were not able to find the error causing this problem, but want to highlight that all queries asked were feasible queries.